ankane/practical-search/README.md

 ### Conversions

-Let your users order your results
+Let your users order your results.

+If a user searches for “ice cream” and adds Ben & Jerry’s Chunky Monkey to the cart (our conversion metric at Instacart), that result gets a little more weight for similar searches.

-Works well when results are relatively static
+This works well when results are relatively static

+Pros:

+- works well without domain specific knowledge

 Cons: